DOJ moves to dismiss criminal case against ex-police officers charged for role in Breonna Taylor's death

 - A federal judge had previously reduced the charges from felonies to misdemeanors, saying there was no direct link between the false information and Taylor's death.

-Justice Department moves to dismiss charges against officers accused of falsifying warrant in Breonna Taylor raid
+Feds ask judge to drop charges against officers accused of falsifying warrant in Breonna Taylor killing

-Federal prosecutors asked a judge Friday to dismiss the charges against two Louisville officers accused of falsifying the warrant that led police to raid Breonna Taylor’s apartment the night she was killed six years ago.
+LOUISVILLE, Ky. — Federal prosecutors asked a judge Friday to dismiss the charges against two Louisville officers accused of falsifying the warrant that led police to raid Breonna Taylor's apartment the night officers killed her six years ago.

 Coverage Details